Lila's Clause

 C. Implement targets?

-10. Evaluate the current position of the business, practical action we can now and their financial impact.
-Consider changes that might be needed in the longer term (e.g. product design, technological shifts, changes to suppliers, growth strategies).
+10. Evaluate the current position of the business, practical action we can take now and its financial impact.
+Consider changes that might be needed in the longer term (for example, product design, technological shifts, changes to suppliers, growth strategies).

 a) Electricity suppliers